Why the Court Requires Fee Transparency

 How the Court Decides What Is Reasonable

-Filing a fee statement does not guarantee payment.
-The person seeking compensation carries the burden of proving that the fees are both reasonable and necessary.
-The court weighs several factors: whether the services actually benefited the ward, what similar professionals typically charge, the size of the estate, and whether the work was done efficiently.
+The court weighs several factors.
+These include whether the work benefited the ward, what similar professionals charge, the size of the estate, and whether the work was done efficiently.

 Compensation paid from an estate to a guardian, conservator, attorney or guardian ad litem must be reasonable and necessary.
 To determine the reasonableness and necessity of compensation, the court must consider the best interest of the ward or protected person.